Nobel Peace Prize given to Japanese organization Nihon Hidankyo for its work against nuclear weapons

 Alfred Nobel stated in his will that the peace prize should be awarded for “the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses.”

 Last year’s prize went to jailed Iranian activist Narges Mohammadi for her advocacy of women’s rights and democracy, and against the death penalty.
-The Nobel committee said it also was a recognition of “the hundreds of thousands of people” who demonstrated against “Iran’s theocratic regime’s policies of discrimination and oppression targeting women.”
+The Nobel committee said it also was a recognition of “the hundreds of thousands of people” who demonstrated against the “theocratic regime’s policies of discrimination and oppression targeting women.”

-In a year of conflict, there had been some speculation that the Norwegian Nobel Committee that decides on the winner would opt not to award a prize at all.
+In a year of conflict, there was speculation the Norwegian Nobel Committee might opt to not award a prize at all.
 The prize has been withheld 19 times since 1901, including during both world wars.
 The last time it was not awarded was in 1972.

 In the past week, Israel sent ground troops into Lebanon to pursue Hezbollah militants firing rockets into Israel, while Iran -– which backs both Hamas and Hezbollah -– fired ballistic missiles into Israel.
 Israel has yet to respond, but its defense minister vowed this week that its retaliation would be both devastating and surprising.